truenas/documentation/content/CORE/UIReference/JailsPluginsVMs/Plugins/PluginsScreens.md

 {{< /truetable >}}

 ## Plugin Add Screen
 Use the **Add** screen to install the plugin highlighted on the **Plugins** screen for a simple basic install of a third party application.
-Use the
-**ADVANCED PLUGIN INSTALLATION** button to open the advanced configuration screens with all possible configuration settings for the plugin and related jail.
-This form is recommended only for advanced users with ver specific requirements for a jail.
+Use the **ADVANCED PLUGIN INSTALLATION** button to open the advanced configuration screens with all possible configuration settings for the plugin and related jail.
+This form is recommended only for advanced users with very specific requirements for a jail.

 ![PluginsAddScreen](/images/CORE/Plugins/PluginsAddScreen.png "Plugins Add Screen")